Apartment Feasibility Studies

 Why Do Feasibility Studies?

-Because the rental apartment sector operates differently than the build-to-sell sector, it is important that developers, builders, financiers and investors conduct feasibility studies before initiating new rental apartment construction projects.
-Specialised knowledge is required to understand what customers want and what the markets will provide.
+Because the rental apartment sector operates differently than the build-to-sell sector, it is important that developers, builders, financiers, and investors conduct feasibility studies before initiating new rental apartment construction projects.
+Specialized knowledge is required to understand what customers want and what the markets will provide.
 The best way for investors or developers to learn what they need to know before moving ahead on their projects is to commission an apartment construction feasibility study from consultants who are experts in the industry.

 The biggest challenge for a developer or an investor in conducting a feasibility study comes if they try to do it themselves.
 Doing so can put the investor far too close to the investigation, reducing objectivity, or limiting their experience.
 It is too easy for senior participants in a project to bring their own biases or wishful thinking to their analysis, while junior participants don’t have the knowledge or experience in the rental apartment sector to do a thorough and insightful job of preparing such studies.
 Objectivity is best achieved by industry experts from outside the project who don’t have a stake in the project and can take the objective, long view and provide the most thorough and independent advice possible.